The Role of the Butler County Appraiser

 The Butler County Appraiser’s Office is conducting on-site inspections of real property as part of the 17% maintenance review.
 The field staff will review the properties for accuracy of characteristic data and update records if necessary.

-The review area includes the City of Andover and surrounding rural area from SW 60th St. to SW 120th St. from County Line Rd. to Santa Fe Lake Rd.
+The review area includes the City of El Dorado, north of 6th Avenue, Rosalia, Leon, Latham and Beaumont.
+It also includes the surrounding rural area from NW 60th St. to SW 240th St. from SW Hopkins Switch Rd. to the Eastern county line, excluding that area located between NW Parallel St. and SW 120th St. from SW Hopkins Switch Rd. to SE Turkey Creek Rd.
 Property inspections may occur outside of the designated area if an inspection is required due to a recent sale or building permit.

 The field staff can be identified with Butler County photo identification badges and will be driving vehicles that are marked with Butler County.
 Property owners with questions may contact the Butler County Appraiser’s Office at (316) 322-4220.